ArjunSemwal02/MyWebsite/README.md

-This is just my portfolio website which i'm writing using js.
+This is just my portfolio website which i'm writing using HTML, CSS and JS.